ECS153/final-project-beep-beep-boop-boop/README.md

     random.shuffle(post_msg_queue)
 ```

-When the interval passes, fake messages are added to our message queue and all of them are sent.
+When the 2s interval passes, fake messages are added to our message queue, which are then shuffled and sent out all at once.

 <br>